xlladdins/xll/docs/Excel4MacrosE-G.md

 **ERROR**(**enable\_logical**, macro\_ref)

-Enable\_logical    is a logical value or number that selects or clears error-checking.
+Enable\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value or number that selects or clears error-checking.

   - > If enable\_logical is FALSE or 0, all error-checking is cleared.
     > If error-checking is cleared and an error is encountered while a